drkvogel/retrasst/notes/big-list.md

-﻿
-1086765 ("Use primaries, keep secondaries in reserve") 1086654 ("Primary and secondary in alternate slots")
+﻿1086765 ("Use primaries, keep secondaries in reserve") 1086654 ("Primary and secondary in alternate slots")

+### primaries, secondaries, and other animals

+Sometimes, for example in a disposal job, many (more than 2) aliquots will be required, each in separate destination positions. "extra" aliquots should not throw an error.

 ### 1086654 ("Primary and secondary in alternate slots") crash